alibaba/BladeDISC/examples/PyTorch/Inference/S2T/README.md

 recognition (ASR).
 The S2T model was proposed in the paper ["fairseq S2T"](https://arxiv.org/abs/2010.05171).
-This repository uses the [model mantained in Hugging Face](https://huggingface.co/facebook/s2t-small-librispeech-asr), It prepares fake input data for execution.
+This repository uses the [model mantained in Hugging Face](https://huggingface.co/facebook/s2t-small-librispeech-asr), It prepares fake input data for execution and run one step of the forward.

 ## Configure and run.